 Researcher Identifiers at the University of Michigan

 The library is a partner in piloting an author identification system known as ORCID (pronounced “orkid”).
 ORCID is part of a global effort including major academic publishers and funding agencies to better connect researchers to their research output and to each other.
-In partnership with administrative units across campus, the library is developing a process to assign ORCIDs to faculty.

 Researchers need to distinguish themselves from others with the same or similar names -- a researcher’s name often isn’t enough to reliably identify the author of, or contributor to, an article published in a journal or a dataset uploaded to a repository.
 Further questions about ORCID?
 Send them to the email listed above.

 ORCID stands for Open Researcher and Contributor ID.
 The ORCID initiative focuses on solving the name ambiguity problem by creating persistent unique identifiers and linking mechanisms between different ID schemes and research objects.
 Learn more about ORCID from our research guide.

 How can I get an ORCID identifier?

 You can easily create an ORCID iD, or connect it to your U-M profile, with your U-M credentials using the Research Identifier Management System.
 Alternatively, you can create an ORCID iD on the ORCID website; consider using your U-M email address to ensure easier linking in the future.

 What if I already have an ORCID identifier?